 Psychological Evaluation for Extreme Hardship Waivers (I-601, I-601A, I-212)

-If you or a loved one is facing immigration inadmissibility, applying for an Extreme Hardship Waiver may allow you to stay in or return to the U.S. However, to qualify, you must prove that your U.S. citizen or lawful permanent resident (LPR) relative would suffer extreme hardship if you were denied entry or forced to leave.
-A comprehensive psychological evaluation can provide critical evidence to strengthen your case.
+If you or a loved one is facing immigration inadmissibility, applying for an Extreme Hardship Waiver (Form I-601 or I-601A) may be a critical step toward staying in or returning to the United States.
+These waivers are designed to prevent the separation of families—but they are only granted when you can prove that your U.S. citizen or lawful permanent resident (LPR) relative would suffer extreme hardship if you are removed or denied reentry.

-At Dr. Long & Associates, we specialize in psychological evaluations for hardship waivers that meet USCIS and immigration court standards.
-Dr. Long is a highly experienced forensic psychologist, recognized as an expert witness in federal immigration court, with extensive experience documenting the emotional and psychological impact of family separation.
+At Dr. Long & Associates, we specialize in preparing immigration psychological evaluations that meet USCIS evidentiary standards.
+Dr. Long is a recognized forensic psychologist and expert witness in federal immigration court, with deep experience assessing the emotional and psychological impact of separation and deportation.

 -